pulkitgarg12345/prefab.MobileTrunk/README.md

 ### Download the mobile trunk's prefab

-Now that you have a compiled & working SOFA with the required plugins, we can clone prefab.MobileTrunk repository.
+Now that you have install SOFA binairy we can clone prefab.MobileTrunk repository.

 - Create a directory where you will put it